baerchen201/LethalShipSort/README.md

 - `C`: Item is not moved if it is on the cruiser, unless `-a` or `-A` options are used (convenient for keeping tools on the cruiser).
 - `N`: Item is not sorted at all, unless `-A` option is used.
+- `X`: Item is placed at the exact position specified, without raycasting below.

 ### Using the `/put` command